Updated July 1, 2021

 I don’t remember learning about Stephen Decatur in school.
 However, I don’t remember a lot of things from my U.S. History classes, even though it was my favorite subject.

 I liked to read biographies of famous people from the American Civil War.
-I noted that a lot of the biographies mentioned various other people who had the first and last name of “Stephen Decatur.”
+I noted that a lot of the biographies mentioned various other people who had the first and middle name of “Stephen Decatur.”
 For instance, the writer Mary Chesnut’s father was Stephen Decatur Miller.
 A bunch of other famous people from the early 1800’s had relatives or acquaintances named “Stephen Decatur This” or “Stephen Decatur That.”

 I thought, “This Stephen Decatur guy must be pretty special if a whole bunch of people named their kids after him before the Civil War happened.“